trpc-labs/drift-action/README.md

 ## Usage

-1. Generate an API Key from the project's dashboard.
+1. Generate an API Key from the project's dashboard..
 2. Create a workflow like this:

 ```yaml